-The region's relatively warm climate and high precipitation favours the development of tolerant hardwood forests, composed of sugar maple, yellow birch, red maple and beech.
-Coniferous stands of balsam fir and red, white and black spruce are also found across the region.
+The region's relatively warm climate and high precipitation favours the development of tolerant hardwood forests, composed of sugar maple, yellow birch, red maple, and beech.
+Coniferous stands of balsam fir and red, white, and black spruce are also found across the region.
 Precipitation amounts in the region result in a relatively low frequency of forest fires.
 Approximately 94% of the NB Timberlands' total acreage is classified as productive forestland.
 The remaining area is comprised of roads, wetlands and water.
 Access to and throughout the NB Timberlands is supported by over 5,800 kms of roads.

-The NB Timberlands have approximately 22.8 million m3 of merchantable timber, of which approximately 67% is softwood.
+The NB Timberlands have approximately 23.1 million m3 of merchantable timber, of which approximately 68% is softwood.
 In 2021, the NB Timberlands forest management plan was updated to reflect improved growth and information, and to align sustainable yield forecasting with customer product requirements.
 The current annual harvest forecast is as per the following table.

-Estimates of Merchantable Forest Inventory and Annual Harvest for New Brunswick Timberlands
+Estimates of Merchantable Forest Inventory and Sustainable Harvest for New Brunswick Timberlands

-Indicator (thousands m3) Softwood (3) Hardwood Total
+Indicator (thousands m 3) Softwood (3) Hardwood Total

-Inventory (1) 15,400 7,400 22,800
+Inventory (1,2) 15,700 7,400 23,100

-Annual harvest 2023-2025 (2) 483 285 768
+Annual harvest 2024-2025 (3) 483 285 768

-Annual harvest 2026-2030 (2) 465 240 705
+Annual harvest 2026-2030 (3) 465 240 705

-Annual harvest 2031-2035 (2) 615 257 872
+Annual harvest 2031-2035 (3) 615 257 872

-- (1) Management's current inventory estimate is based on assignment of forest stands to yield functions as part of the forest management planning process.
-Merchantable forest inventory includes all trees with a diameter greater than 10 cm (4 inches) measured at a height of 1.4 m (4.5 feet) from the ground, excluding limbs and tops, and cull trees. - (2) Annual harvest is based on the NB Timberlands forest management plan.
-Annual softwood harvest number includes a sustainable volume of spruce-fir saw material plus incidental pulpwood volumes resulting from sawlog harvesting plus volume of other softwoods. - (3) Total softwood harvest volumes include approximately 25% spruce-fir pulpwood.
+- (1) Excludes approximately 393 thousand m3 of merchantable forest inventory associated with the acquisition described in the section "Development of the Business Over the Last Three Years Acquisitions", which occurred after December 31, 2023 and has not yet been incorporated into the NB Timberlands forest management plan. - (2) Management's current inventory estimate is based on assignment of forest stands to yield functions as part of the forest management planning process.
+Merchantable forest inventory includes all trees with a diameter greater than 10 cm (4 inches) measured at a height of 1.4 m (4.5 feet) from the ground, excluding limbs and tops, and cull trees. - (3) Annual harvest is based on the NB Timberlands forest management plan.
+Annual softwood harvest number includes a sustainable volume of spruce-fir saw material plus incidental pulpwood volumes resulting from sawlog harvesting plus volume of other softwoods. - (4) Total softwood harvest volumes include approximately 25% spruce-fir pulpwood.

-The decrease in annual harvest in 2026 and increase in 2031 reflect the age class structure of the forest and timing of operability of stands that were established through historic planting and pre-commercial thinning treatments.
+The forecast decrease in annual harvest in 2026 and increase in 2031 reflect the age class structure of the forest and timing of operability of stands.

-Approximately 57% of the NB Timberlands productive forest is in a regenerating, immature condition that are contributing significantly to current and future harvest activity.
+Forest stands under 30 years of age make up approximately 28% of the NB Timberlands productive forest.
+These are typically regenerating, sapling and young stands.
 A significant portion of these younger forest stands are plantations and pre-commercial thinning areas.
 These treatment areas were strategic components for the wood supply requirement calculated as part of Acadian's long-term forest management planning process that has been in place since 1982.
 A five-year periodic planning cycle is part of Acadian's adaptive management process used to ensure long-term sustainability of the forest resource.